 Sign up to receive email updates on this project.

-The 2021 Nondiscrimination and Equity Plan is Available Now!
+The 2021 Nondiscrimination and Equity Plan has been adopted by the TPO Board!

 Guidance from USDOT provides a best practice of updating our Nondiscrimination Plan every three years.
 With the renewed interest in racial justice and equity nationwide and within Plan Hillsborough, and the passing of a Racial Equity Resolution in August 2020 by the TPO, it was decided that the 2021 update presents an opportunity to expand the TPO Nondiscrimination Plan to incorporate the Hillsborough City-County Planning Commission.